yoaverez/ProtoGenerationLib/README.md

 - Enable shared contracts across microservices or layers, independent of their internal implementation
 - Maintain clean separation of concerns and support for layered or hexagonal architecture styles

-It is recommended to use the general proto generation when:
+It is recommended to use the communication DTOs generation when:
 - You want to share data contracts across services without enforcing implementation patterns
 - You plan to use multiple communication methods (e.g., REST, gRPC, message queues) on the same service contracts
-- You wish to generate proto definitions as part of a CI/CD pipeline without impacting source code
+- You wish to generate the communication DTOs definitions as part of a CI/CD pipeline without impacting source code

 ### 1.2 Library Purpose